[Who the Son sets free is free indeed]

 For years I’d felt guilty that I’d really chosen to become a Christian because of my love for Andrew.
-I wasn’t understanding that God had chosen me, so I felt that Jesus had come in second in that deal.
-However, when I couldn’t feel what I should be feeling for Andrew, the choice that I made to listen to God was based on my love for Him.
+I wasn’t understanding that God had chosen me, so I felt that Jesus had come in second in this deal.
+However, when I couldn’t feel what I should be feeling for Andrew, the choice that I made to listen, and then act, was based on my love for Jesus.
 I knew then, with confidence even, who I belonged to, and I experienced some joy mixed with my grief.

-When He said to Simon “Feed my Sheep” Jesus was essentially saying to all of us, ‘If you love me you will take care of the ones that I’ve entrusted to you.’
+When He said to Simon, Feed my Sheep, Jesus was essentially saying to all of us, If you love me you will take care of the ones that I’ve entrusted to you.
 A commentary I referenced said that sheep here is probably translated better as “little sheep.”
 If so, Jesus was telling Simon more specifically to take care of those weaker in the faith.
 This same commentary went on to say this:

 “He who had been loved and forgiven, held up that he might not fall, restored after he had fallen, is to be to others what Christ had been to him—feeding men with spiritual truths as they can bear them, gently guiding and caring for those who are as the weak ones of the flock through ignorance, prejudice, waywardness.
-The chief work of the chief Apostle, and of every true apostle of Christ, is to win back the erring, helpless, sinful sons of men…”
+The chief work of the chief Apostle, and of every true apostle of Christ, is to win back the erring, helpless, sinful sons of men…” [source: biblehub ]

-This really spoke to me as I fought with the idea of sharing this story.
+This really spoke to me as I fought with the fear of sharing this story.
 These words reminded me that what I was so afraid to share could benefit the flock.